stammt/advent-of-code/aoc2019/README.md

 Day 20 (The recursive portal maze)

 - Part 1: After a ton of off-by-one errors in parsing, the actual solution was pretty easy!
 Just used a modified A\* to count portal exits as neighbors.
 I wasn't able to short-circuit when hitting the goal because I didn't have a legit h function to estimate the priority, but it still ran in less than 15ms.
+- Part 2: Turns out I still had an off-by-one error in the parsing, which threw off my check for whether or not a portal was on the outer or inner side of the grid.
+Once I got that straightened out it wasn't too hard to adapt the A\* algorithm to traverse levels, although with the "inifinite" size I had to put in an arbitrary constraint on the number of levels to try.
+Also updated the heuristic to estimate distance to take into account the level to try to encourage going back to level 0.
+It worked!